global-input/global-input-message/README.md

 ##### Set up as a browserified JS and include it in the javascript tag

-In your HTML code include the qrcode javascript library as well as the ```global-input-message``` javascrypt library:
+In your HTML code, include the qrcode javascript library as well as the ```global-input-message``` javascript library:

 ```javascript
 <script src="https://cdn.rawgit.com/davidshimjs/qrcodejs/04f46c6a/qrcode.min.js">